dzuk-mutant/blockchain/readme.md

 - There's a technical fault
 - An instance is listed by mistake (ie. the reasons I thought they should be on the blocklist for are not accurate)

-If you have a philosophical problem with this list, I don't have the energy to debate this and if you try, I will close the issue.
+If you have a philosophical problem with this list, I don't personally have the energy to debate this and if you try, I will close the issue.

 I made [an FAQ](http://telegra.ph/MastodonOStatus-Instance-Blocking-FAQ-06-24) a while back that tries to address some of the common issues some people have with blocklists.
 It doesn't necessarily cover everything, but it might help.